 The System Web Interface Dashboard provides a single page overview of the status of a single Oracle Solaris instance.
 Select the name of the system to display information about that system configuration.
 Select the Faults & Activity button to show FMA faults and alerts and system configuration changes such as SMF and audit events.

-The Dashboard displays charts for key components of the system.
-These charts show current and recent performance and system faults and other events that are related to the statistics on the chart.
-Each chart has four subsections that show the data values for the following time ranges: last 7 days, last 24 hours, last hour, and last minute.
+The Dashboard displays visualizations for key components of the system.
+These visualizations show current and recent performance and system faults and other events that are related to the statistics on the visualization.
+Each visualization has four subsections that show the data values for the following time ranges: last 7 days, last 24 hours, last hour, and last minute.
 Hover your mouse pointer over the data to display a pop-up with the name, time stamp, and value of that data point.
-Related events are marked on the charts by blue triangular icons.
+Related events are marked on the visualizations by blue triangular icons.
 Hover your mouse pointer over a triangle icon to display a pop-up with specific information about that event or alert.
 For example, a graph that shows a spike in CPU utilization might have an event icon at that same point that shows a CPU faulting or being taken offline.

 The information on the Dashboard helps you quickly identify any anomalies, which guides you to which system resources to examine to diagnose potential problems.
 Past system resource use is often a good indicator of whether the current behavior is anomalous.

-If any graph looks anomalous, or if a resource in the graph is specifically interesting, select that graph to open a sheet with more charts with related statistics and events.
-These sheets have sections, one or more groups in each section, and one or more charts in each group.
-Sections, groups, and charts have descriptions of the information that is displayed, possible causes of any anomalies, and references to other sheets and charts that might be helpful.
+If any graph looks anomalous, or if a resource in the graph is specifically interesting, select that graph to open a sheet with more visualizations with related statistics and events.
+These sheets have sections, one or more groups in each section, and one or more visualizations in each group.
+Sections, groups, and visualizations have descriptions of the information that is displayed, possible causes of any anomalies, and references to other sheets and visualizations that might be helpful.